cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 comments: true
 ---

 At Volvo Cars, data is generated at enormous scale across manufacturing lines, supply chain systems, dealer networks, connected vehicles, and procurement platforms.
 The challenge is not producing data.
 The challenge is producing meaning.
-When ten teams define "delivery lead time" ten different ways, executive dashboards become arenas of contradiction rather than instruments of clarity.
+Across 50+ teams, the same metric was calculated differently — "duty savings" alone had 23 conflicting definitions.
+Finance calculated it one way for the earnings call.
+Operations calculated it differently for performance reviews.
+Both were "correct" in their local context — and both produced different numbers in the same executive meeting.

-This post documents how I think about building a semantic-layer-driven BI product that treats metric definition as infrastructure, not decoration.
-The goal is to move from fragmented reporting to a governed, reusable abstraction that enables consistent decisions across the organization.
+This post documents how I built a semantic-layer-driven BI product that treats metric definition as infrastructure, not decoration — and the governance framework that drove adoption across every one of those teams.
+The goal was to move from fragmented reporting to a governed, reusable abstraction that enables consistent decisions across the organization.

 > **Interactive demo:** [Metric Trust Explorer](https://semantic-layer-demo.streamlit.app/) shows how three source systems compute the same procurement metrics differently, and how a governed semantic layer resolves the inconsistency.
 Source on [GitHub](https://github.com/cynthialmy/semantic-layer-demo).